De1p0/AIFOL/README.md

                       AI FUCK OFF LICENSE
    TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+  0. GRANT OF RIGHTS
+  Permission is hereby granted to any person to use, copy, modify, and distribute this software, in whole or in part, for any purpose, subject to the restrictions below.

   1. AI RESTRICTION
   You may NOT use this software OR any part of it for improving, fine-tuning or training your FUCKING AI.
 That includes building